 This feature allows a station line to be used for monitoring an alarm contact.
 The contact to be monitored is connected across Tip and Ring of a line.
-When the contact closes, the call is presented to the attendant as a Dial 0 call.
+When the contact closes, the call is presented to the Attendant as a Dial 0 call.
 On answering the call, the SOURCE display on the console shows the extension number assigned to the contact and a COS of AL. An extension may be programmed as a Contact Monitor.
-If the PABX is equipped with an optional reserve power supply, there are provisions for an "on battery indicator".
-This indicator may activate a Contact Monitor to alert the attendant that the system is on battery power (AC power failure).
-See MITL9105/9110-096-200-NA.
+If the ACD system is equipped with an optional reserve power supply, there are provisions for an "on battery indicator".
+This indicator may activate a Contact Monitor to alert the Attendant that the system is on battery power (AC power failure).
+See MITL9105/9110-096-200-NA, Shipping, Receiving and Installation.